fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-invest-in-ideas.md

 Elm expresses this idea as `view : Model -> Html`.

 I use React because it enables me to put a good idea into practice.
-I would use anything that enables me to use this good idea.
+I would use anything that enables me to use a good idea.
-And I would avoid something that made the good idea hard to use.
+And I would avoid something that made a good idea hard to use.
 I am invested in ideas, not in languages or the libraries.

 {% comment %}